kristofferahl/go-centry/docs/index.md

 | Hidden      | When true, hides the option from help output        | `hidden`      | boolean                         | false    |

 ### Option annotations

+Option annotations are used to define options for a command.
+Annotations are defined using regular comments in bash (a line starting with #).
+They may be placed anywhere inside the script file and in any order you want.
+It is however recommended that you keep it close to your functions to double as documentation for the command/option.

 | Property    | Format                                                         |
 |-------------|----------------------------------------------------------------|